mjlee111/qtros/README.md

 ### To make this possible, I used ~~_MultiThread_~~.
 I used different thread for ROS, and UI.
 ### I couldn't find any other solutions.
 If you have any other solution, let me know.
+### Because this git repository contains qtros named package, you have to edit all the names if you want to create another package.
+So to make it easier please use my repo over here -> https://github.com/mjlee111/qt_create

 # Codes
 ## 1. src